lmaccherone/session-elevation/session-elevation.md

 - Allows clients to maintain multiple sessions per server.
 For example, one session per context window.
 - Introduces three new methods: `session/start`, `session/end`, and `session/resume`, along with standardized session identifiers.
 - Enables clients to resume interrupted sessions on the same transport or on a different transport with catch-up and coalescing semantics.
+- DOES **NOT** deprecate the existing Streamable HTTP ("transport-mode"); instead it adds a *protocol-mode*.
+A single client/server pair MAY use both modes concurrently in **different** sessions.
+A given session, however, MUST use exactly one mode (transport-mode OR protocol-mode) for its entire lifetime.

 ---

 ## Specification

+### Terminology (Modes)
+This document defines two session modes:
+- Transport-mode: The existing header-based session semantics available today only on Streamable HTTP (`Mcp-Session-Id` / `Last-Event-ID`).
+- Protocol-mode: The new `session/*` methods plus `sessionEventId` field.

+When this document previously used the word "mechanism" in relation to session types, it now uniformly uses the term "mode" for clarity.
+(The term "mechanism" is still used generically elsewhere, e.g., "another mechanism to rehydrate state".)

 ### What is a Session?
 A session is a collection of related interactions between a client and server.
 Examples of things that might be scoped to a session include: